2 Square Meters in Centimeters: A full breakdown

 The principle of squaring the conversion factor applies to other unit conversions involving area.
 For instance:

-Understanding this principle allows you to seamlessly navigate various area unit conversions.
+Understanding this principle allows you to easily figure out various area unit conversions.
 Remember to always square the linear conversion factor when dealing with area.

 Mathematical Explanation: Dimensional Analysis